Sunday, March 9, 2025

 (in which i spoke a foreign language),

-to the the vowels slipping
+to the vowels slipping

 through my fingers like vapor,